THU-luvision/OccuSeg/README.md

 ## Introduction
 This is the official code repository for OccuSeg, a state-of-the-art method for accurate joint 3D semantic and instance segmentation.

+This is a project from LuVision SIGMA, Tsinghua University.
+Visit our website for more interesting works: http://www.luvision.net/

 ## License
 This project is released under the [GPLv3 license](LICENSE).
 We only allow free use for academic use.
 For commercial use, please contact us to negotiate a different license by: `fanglu at tsinghua.edu.cn`